chriscareycode/nagiostv-react/README.md

 ```console
 $ sudo mv nagiostv /usr/local/nagios/share/
 ```

+Install is all done!

 - Load the app in your web browser!
 If your built-in Nagios web ui is at `http://my-server/nagios/` then NagiosTV should be available at `http://my-server/nagios/nagiostv/`
-- Since nagiostv/ is a subfolder in your Nagios web ui, it will share the same authentication as the built-in Nagios web ui.
+- Since nagiostv/ is located in a subfolder under your Nagios web ui, it will share the same authentication as the built-in Nagios web ui.

 Preparing the client settings file (optional)
 ------------